If you want to be successful with franchise social media marketing, here are ten proven tips for developing a winning strategy:

 6) Keep Up with Platform Changes

-Facebook is especially notorious for regularly changing features, as well as their guidelines.
+Facebook is especially notorious for regularly changing features, as well as its guidelines.
 Since it can be challenging to keep up with all those changes, this is one of many reasons a lot of businesses choose to enlist the ongoing services of a social media professional.

 7) Focus on What Works Best